cbshiles/KALX-libfms/doc/fms/finance.md

 assumption is a drastic deviation from how markets work.
 Buying or selling even the smallest quantity of an instrument involves a bid-ask spread and buying large quantities typically increases the spread.
-There is a finite amount of any instrument available at which point price loses meaning.
-There are also instruments that cannot be shorted.
+There is a finite amount of any instrument available and some instruments cannot be sold short.

 ### No Arbitrage